-- Care must be taken to ensure an ample supply of fresh, clean air. - Installing Indoors: - When installing indoors, an intake and exhaust air system capable of handling 1000 CFM per compressor horsepower must be supplied at zero static pressure. - In all cases, caution must be taken to avoid locating units in restricted spaces where heat build up at the condenser can occur. - Avoid locating multiple units such that the air discharge from one blows into the air intake of another. - Installing Outdoors - For air-cooled units located outdoors AND intended for year-round operation, special attention must be paid to prevailing wind direction during colder weather. - If wind is blowing through the condenser, cycling or reducing the speed of the condenser fan may no longer be an effective means of head pressure control.
+- Care must be taken to ensure an ample supply of fresh, clean air. - Installing Indoors: - When installing indoors, an intake and exhaust air system capable of handling 1000 CFM per compressor horsepower must be supplied at zero static pressure. - In all cases, caution must be taken to avoid locating units in restricted spaces where heat buildup at the condenser can occur. - Avoid locating multiple units such that the air discharge from one blows into the air intake of another. - Installing Outdoors - For air-cooled units located outdoors AND intended for year-round operation, special attention must be paid to prevailing wind direction during colder weather. - If wind is blowing through the condenser, cycling or reducing the speed of the condenser fan may no longer be an effective means of head pressure control.
 This is normally not a problem with flooding types of head pressure control.

-Avoid ALL overhangs and allow 5ft. of vertical clearance from fan discharge.
-Failure may cause discharge air to be re-circulated through the condenser!
+CAUTION: Avoid ALL overhangs above the unit if possible.
+Failure to provide adequate clearance may cause discharge air to be re-circulated through the condenser!